Aissandre/comp225-f25-ABCZ/README.md

 - This repository mirrors scripts only.
 - Models, Parts, animations, and assets remain inside Roblox Studio.
 - Script filenames and folder paths match their Roblox Explorer locations.
+    - Meaning that it contains part and only serve to be a template for what parts other creators can use.